 At a strategic level, as we move to systems working, the leadership role of chairs in NHS providers is key to the delivery of the Long Term Plan and the supporting People Plan, particularly Improving Leadership Culture.

-Cathy Elliot, Chair of Bradford District Care Trust, benefited from the programme – read her case study
+Cathy Elliot, Designate Chair of West Yorkshire and Harrogate Integrated Care System and former Chair of Bradford District Care Trust, benefited from the programme – read her case study

 The programme requires commitment and drive and you should be prepared to attend a series of five day events over the course of the year plus time with your assigned mentor, time observing other relevant boards and meetings, and reflecting and writing up your learning to inform your development plan.